nilslindemann/Chess_Opening_Tactics_Frequency/README.md

 * The [official CQL Documentation](http://gadycosteff.com/cql/) is a complete reference of the CQL language.
 * [Haydoooke](https://github.com/haydoooke) wrote a beginner-friendly [documentation about CQL](https://haydoooke.github.io/Scidpp/cqltut.html).

-The scripts in this repository use the following non-obvious CQL [filters](http://gadycosteff.com/cql/filtertable.html) and [symbols](http://gadycosteff.com/cql/symbolindex.html):
+The scripts in this repository use the following CQL [filters](http://gadycosteff.com/cql/filtertable.html) and [symbols](http://gadycosteff.com/cql/symbolindex.html) (leaving the obvious mathematical operators and the piece designators away).
+They are documented in the above links.

 _flipcolor_ • _result_ • _movenumber_ • _power_ • _wtm_ • _btm_ • _line_ • _mate_ • _attacks_ • _attackedby_ • _pin_ • _ray_ • `{}` • `[]` • `()` • `-->` • `.` • `*` • `a` • `A` • `_` • `#` • (whitespace between filters, which is an implicit _AND_)

 ## Copyrights

-I put the scripts and the database into the public domain (chess games anyway are).
+I put the scripts and the database into the public domain (chess games are anyway).
 The copyright owners of CQL are Gady Costeff and Lewis Stiller.

 ## Credits